 COS experts bring high school seniors knowledge from Ivy League institutions, Big Ten schools, top liberal arts and specialty colleges, major state institutions, and highly selective universities.
 Participants develop a new knowledge base when unfamiliar pressures of Greek life, athletics, fake IDs, honor codes, roommate problems, and other college issues intensify and the comfort of familiar faces and places is absent.

-- Learn how the Clery Act, Title IX, FERPA, and other laws impact college students and their families.
+- How the Clery Act, Title IX, FERPA, and other laws impact college students and their families.

-- Understand how Codes of Conduct work and what rights students have in the process.
+- How Codes of Conduct work and what rights students have in the process.

-- Learn best practices, myths and realities related to college life and what options and resources are available.
+- Best practices, myths and realities related to college life and what options and resources are available.

 “I wanted to let you know how much I appreciated your presence on our Senior Transition Day.
 Your story REALLY spoke out to me, and I commend you so much for being brave enough to share it with my class.
 You touched my heart in so many places.
 I will never forget the impact you had on me that day.
 Your story has made me feel a lot more confident in my power of speaking up and being more aware of the situations I may be placed in.
 I just can’t thank you enough.”